 Every donation, no matter how small, makes a difference.

 Personal donation into UCT Donation Bank Account – such donation has South African income tax exemption.
 Download the UCT Donation Bank Account details.

 Donation from a UCT Non-GOB or Research Fund (invested or not invested) which is of discretionary nature i.e. not restricted by specific spending rules.
 Funds may be directly transferred into the Impilo Bursary Fund via journal transfer.

 07 152 2387

 Type of account

 To assist with prompt identification and processing of donations, please include an abbreviated donor name and Impilo Fund in the bank reference field.

 Once a deposit or electronic payment has been made, please notify us by email and/or fax a copy of the deposit slip or bank instruction to both the Development and Alumni Department (firstname.lastname@example.org) and the Faculty of Health Sciences (email@example.com) for issuing you with a South African tax exemption certificate and ensuring the donation is transferred into the Impilo Bursary Fund.

-Correspondent bank details for the USA are available on request.
+Correspondent bank details for the USA,UK, Canada and Australia are available on request.